MathCancer/PhysiCell/documentation/Quickstart.md

 $ magick animate small.gif
 ```

-Since PhysiCell 1.8.0, there are helper targets in the Makefile that will perform various functions, e.g.:
+PhysiCell 1.8.0 and later provides helper targets in the Makefile that will perform various functions (assuming you have installed ImageMagick), e.g.:
 ```
 $ make jpeg   # convert all output/snapshot*.svg to .jpg
 $ make gif    # create out.gif from output/snapshot*.svg